Photographic History of Table Mountain

 Before we begin at

-the beginning, the following story may enlighten the reader to see what
+the beginning, the following story may enlighten the reader to show

 can come